danishabdullah/plex-playlist-sync/README.md

 ### To use Spotify sync
 * Spotify client ID and client secret - Can be obtained from [spotify developer](https://developer.spotify.com/dashboard/login)
-* Spotify user ID - This can be found on spotify [account page](https://www.spotify.com/us/account/overview/)
-* Sportify Redirect Uri - Can just be http://localhost

 ### Multiple plex users